The 16 rules to avoid being fooled by counterfeit/copies products

 Even the registered trademark on the products is copied and makes it difficult to identify as genuine or fake.

 How can you protect yourself from being a victim of counterfeiters?
-Here are some questions you should ask as you prepare to purchase genuine Aimpoint products:
+Here are some questions you should ask to be sure you purchase a genuine Aimpoint product:

 1. Am I purchasing from an authorized Aimpoint dealer?
 If the answer is "no," your chances of purchasing counterfeits increase greatly.
 Your best protection against counterfeits is to purchase only from an authorized Aimpoint dealer.

 2. Many consumers who have purchased counterfeit products have been victimized by Internet auction sellers.
 Buy only from authorized Aimpoint dealers.
-Aimpoint products offered at attractive prices on web sites from originating from China and Hong Kong are counterfeit.
+Aimpoint products offered at attractive prices on web sites originating from Asian countries are counterfeit.

 3. Is the Aimpoint product sold without the original package and without the original user manual?
 If the answer is “yes”, your chances of purchasing counterfeits is greatly increased.

 4. Is the price for the Aimpoint product too good to be true?
 If the deal looks too good to be true, it probably is and you should be extremely wary.

 5. Does the seller explain his willingness to part with the product at a bargain-basement price by claiming that he "won the product” in a tournament or raffle, or that they were "a gift” that he doesn’t need?
 Sellers of counterfeit Aimpoint products on the Internet often use these and other reasons to deceive their victims.